 A Business Resilience plan is a document that outlines the strategies, actions, and resources that an organisation will use to achieve its Business Resilience objectives.
 A Business Resilience plan should include the following elements:

-1) Business Impact Analysis (BIA): This involves identifying the organisation's critical functions, processes, and resources and assessing the potential threats and impacts that could affect them.
+1) Business Impact Analysis (BIA): Business Impact Analysis involves identifying the organisation's critical functions, processes, and resources and assessing the potential threats and impacts that could affect them.
 The BIA provides insights into what parts of the business are most vulnerable during disruptions.

 4) Business Continuity Plan (BCP): The BCP specifies the procedures and arrangements that will be activated to ensure the continuity of critical functions and processes in the event of a disruption.
 It outlines the immediate actions to be taken to maintain essential operations.

 5) Crisis Management Plan (CMP): This plan outlines communication and escalation protocols to follow during a crisis.
-It also specifies the roles and responsibilities of the Crisis Management team.
-Moreover, it ensures a coordinated response when faced with unexpected events.
+It also specifies the roles and responsibilities of the Crisis Management team, which are detailed in the Crisis Management Job Description.
+Furthermore, it ensures a coordinated response when faced with unexpected events.

 6) Disaster Recovery Plan (DRP): The DRP details the steps and resources that will be utilised to restore the organisation's normal operations after a disruption.
 It focuses on recovery efforts to get the business back on track.